DeadLyBro/guilded-self-bot-console/README.md

 # FAQ

+## How can i get authHeader?
+(Api Key)

+If you want authHeader key; just create a server and create a new bot, you can get the bot's token.
+(You can use that token with guilded.js too!)
+And write index.js's top like this; `authHeader = 'Bearer token'` ( There is an example there. )

 ## Will I get banned if I do x?

 I don't know, maybe u can banned.
 I have used lots of scripts in the past, not Guilded but Discord, often deleted 100+ messages of mine, accross servers and never got banned, ever.